WolframResearch/MongoLink/Readme.md

 # MongoDB Link for the Wolfram Language

 MongoLink is a package for interacting with MongoDB inside the [Wolfram Language](https://www.wolfram.com/language/).
 It interfaces to the [MongoDB C driver.](https://docs.mongodb.org/ecosystem/drivers/c/) via LibraryLink.

+The design aims to follow the official Mongo API reference (https://docs.mongodb.com/manual/reference/), along with trying to use standard Wolfram Language conventions and options.

 Not all functionality in MongoDB is exposed in MongoLink.
 If you want something that is missing, please request it in the Github Issues.
 Or better yet, make a PR!

-Also note: the current design of MongoLink is not set in stone, and might be changed in the future.

 ### Installing the MongoLink release